Can We Really Learn One Representation to Optimize All Rewards?: Understanding Forward-Backward Representation Learning

-Similar to Sec.~\ref{subsec:fb-existence}, we consider discrete CMPs with a finite number of states and actions.
-We also assume the transition measure $p(\ph{s'} \mid \ph{s}, \ph{a})$ and the marginal probability measure $\rho(\ph{s_f}, \ph{a_f})$ are known.
-Under this setup, we can define a new \emph{FB Bellman operator}. \begin{definition} For any current state-action pair $(s, a)$, any latent variable $z$, any future state-action pair $(s_f, a_f)$, and two functions $f: \gS \times \gA \times \gZ \to \gZ$ and $b: \gS \times \gA \to \gZ$ that induce the latent-conditioned policy $\pi(a \mid s, z) = \delta \left( a \mid \argmax_{a \in \gA} f(s, a, z)^{\top} z \right)$, the FB Bellman operator $\gT_{\text{FB}}$ applies to the inner product of $f(s, a, z)$ and $b(s_f, a_f)$: \end{definition} As discussed in Sec.~\ref{subsec:fb-repr-obj}, FB's representation objective can be viewed as minimizing a Bellman error (Eq.~\ref{eq:td-fb-brm}).
-Comparing the functional form of Eq.~\ref{eq:td-fb-brm} to the FB Bellman operator, we can draw a key observation between FB and the FB Bellman operator. \begin{remark} The TD FB loss (Eq.~\ref{eq:td-fb}) in FB is iteratively applying the FB Bellman operator $\gT_{\text{FB}}$ to the FB representations from the previous iteration: at iteration $k$, we have \end{remark} This observation resembles the bridge between FQE and the standard Bellman operator~\citep{mnih2015human, lillicrap2015continuous}: FQE iteratively applies the Bellman operator using neural network function approximation.
 The standard Bellman operator is a $\gamma$-contraction and admits a unique fixed point~\citep{banach1922operations}.
-Unfortunately, the FB Bellman operator is \emph{not} a $\gamma$-contraction because of the circular dependency between the latent-conditioned policy and its associated successor measure (See Definition~\ref{def:fb-definition}). \begin{proposition}[Informal] The FB Bellman operator $\gT_{\text{FB}}$ is not a $\gamma$-contraction.
+Unfortunately, the FB Bellman operator is \emph{not} a $\gamma$-contraction because of the circular dependency between the latent-conditioned policy and its associated successor measure (See Definition~\ref{def:fb-definition} and Fig.~\ref{fig:demystify-fb}). \begin{proposition}[Informal] The FB Bellman operator $\gT_{\text{FB}}$ is not a $\gamma$-contraction.
 Thus, the Banach fixed-point theorem is not applicable to the FB Bellman operator. \end{proposition} See Appendix~\ref{appendix:FB-algo-fixed-point} for the proof.
 Our analysis does \emph{not} suggest that iteratively applying the FB Bellman operator cannot converge to a fixed point, just that the standard proof strategy is not applicable.
-Indeed, both our discussion in Sec.~\ref{subsec:fb-existence} and prior work~\citep{touati2022does} have already revealed that there exist \emph{multiple} fixed points for the FB Bellman operator.\footnote{For example, applying a rotation (orthonormal) matrix to both FB representations does not change their inner products.} Therefore, whether the FB algorithm converges to any ground-truth representations remains an open problem.
-Answering this question might require tools such as the Lefschetz fixed-point theorem~\citep{lefschetz1926intersections} or the Lyapunov stability~\citep{lyapunov1992general}, which we leave for future theoretical analysis.
-In contrast, we will use didactic experiments to demonstrate the failure mode of FB to converge in practice (Sec.~\ref{subsec:fb-didactic-exp}).
+Indeed, both our discussion in Sec.~\ref{subsec:fb-existence} and prior work~\citep{touati2022does} have already revealed that there exist \emph{multiple} fixed points for the FB Bellman operator.\footnote{For example, applying a rotation (orthonormal) matrix to both FB representations does not change their inner products.} Therefore, whether the FB algorithm converges stably to a fixed-point remains an open problem.
+Answering this question might require tools such as the Lefschetz fixed-point theorem~\citep{lefschetz1926intersections} or the Lyapunov stability~\citep{lyapunov1992general}, which we leave for future research.
+One alternative method that might converge is to first fit the changing successor measure using a single network and then conduct bilinear decompositions into FB representations.
+However, the circular dependency (Fig.~\ref{fig:demystify-fb}) persists in this variant.
+In Sec.~\ref{subsec:fb-didactic-exp}, we will use didactic experiments to demonstrate that FB struggles to converge in practice.